 The same logic can be applied to other aspects of the bank regulatory environment, aside from bank capital, which are described in Appendix 1.
 For instance, low liquidity, low transparency of regulatory operations (corruption), and low legal protection for regulators from lawsuits filed by banks are considered to be indicators of lax regulation.
 In an authoritarian environment, a chief executive who is inclined to allow banks to operate with low liquidity, allow regulators to operate in a nontransparent fashion, and provide weak legal support to regulators, thanks to his cronyistic links with bank owners, is unlikely to be prevented from creating a regulatory environment that scores low on stringency in these areas.
-Likewise, a chief executive facing few checks who has arm's length relations with bank owners should be relatively unconstrained in enforcing high liquidity, forcing regulators to be transparent, and providing strong legal support for bank regulators, and thus creating an environment that scores high on stringency in these areas.
+Likewise, a chief executive facing few checks who has arm's length relations with bank owners should be relatively unconstrained in enforcing high liquidity, forcing regulators, and thus creating an environment that scores high on stringency in these areas.